moporgic/TDL2048/README.md

 #### Forward and Backward Training

 Training modes (TD, n-step TD, TD(λ), MSTD, and restart) are implemented with both forward and backward variants.
-These methods use forward variants by default, except of TD(λ).
+These methods use forward variants by default, except for TD(λ).

 Compared with forward training, backward training for TD and n-step is slightly inefficient in terms of speed, but it achieves a higher average score with the same learned episodes.